 - Pressure Sensitivity Adjustment

 - Pressure Sensitivity Adjustment - adjust the pen pressure sensitivity.
-You can refer to this article: What do blue, yellow and red squares mean respectively in Pressure Sensitivity Adjustment in the driver?
+You can refer to this article: What do blue, yellow, and red squares mean, respectively, in Pressure Sensitivity Adjustment in the driver?
 What do the X-axis and Y-axis represent?

 - Pressure Test - the area where you can test your pen pressure sensitivity.

 This tab shows your tablet model and firmware.
 You can also click the "Diagnose" button to test whether your tablet has any issues.
 (NOTE: The "Diagnose" button is unavailable in some driver versions.)

 You can back up your current settings before uninstalling your driver, so you don't have to set it up from scratch.
 First, click the "Export" button to export your current setup and save the file.
 Then, after reinstalling the driver, click the "Import" button and locate your exported file.
-On the other hand, you can click "Default Setting" to set it all back to default.
+On the other hand, you can click "Default Setting" to set it back to default.

 You can configure the following options in this tab: